 DNA extracted from the San Diego ALB population was sent to GIS (Genetic ID Services) where it has been exposed to various treatments to construct a microsatellite library of ALB DNA.
 Subsequently, this library has been enriched for microsatellite DNA sequences and these sequences have been determined.
 Following this, stage sets of primers have been developed to amplify these microsatellites, which will be tested against the DNA of a number of different individual ALB.
 To ensure that we are dealing with only a single species of ALB, we have determined the DNA sequence of a number of genes that are used to ascertain the species status of different populations.
-It is important for us to know if we are dealing with a single species of ALB for a number of reasons: 1) It will allow us to match parasitoids with the correct pest species, 2) If we try to use the microsatellites on two different species, our analysis will be confounded.
+It is important for us to know if we are dealing with a single species, 2) If we try to use the microsatellites on two different species, our analysis will be confounded.

-So far we have looked at 14 ALB populations: Chula Vista, San Diego Co., California, USA; Weslaco, Hidalgo Co., Texas, USA; Dade Co., Florida, USA; Oxkutcab, Yucatan, Mexico; Hunucma, Yucatan, Mexico; Merida, Yucatan, Mexico; Veracruz, Mexico; Santo Domingo, Dominican Republic; Jamaica; Puerto Rico; St. Thomas & St. John; St. Lucia; St. Kitts, and French Guyana
+So far we have looked at 14 ALB populations: Chula Vista, San Diego Co., California, USA; Weslaco, Hidalgo Co., Texas, USA; Dade Co., Florida, USA; Oxkutcab, Yucatan, Mexico; Hunucma, Yucatan, Mexico; Merida, Yucatan, Mexico; Veracruz, Mexico; Santo Domingo, Dominican Republic; Jamaica; Puerto Rico; St. Thomas & St. John; St. Lucia; St. Kitts, and French Guyana.